newrelic/developer-website/CONTRIBUTING.md

 ## Technical reference contribution guidelines

-Technical reference pages are detailed technical specifications of the New Relic One platform and it's components.
+Technical reference pages are detailed technical specifications of the New Relic platform and its components.

 ## Editing existing pages